temporal-community/temporal-ai-agent/setup.md

 The agent can be configured to pursue different goals using the `AGENT_GOAL` environment variable in your `.env` file.

+The agent can support multiple goals using goal categories using `GOAL_CATEGORIES` in your .env file.
+If unset, default is all.

 See the section Goal-Specific Tool Configuration below for tool configuration for specific goals.

 ### LLM Provider Configuration